BasedHardware/omi/docs/_assembly/Compile_firmware.md

 {: .note }
 Important: If you purchased an assembled device please skip this step

-If you purchased an unassembled Friend device or built it yourself using our hardware guide, follow the steps below to flash the firmware:
+If you purchased an unassembled Omi device or built it yourself using our hardware guide, follow the steps below to flash the firmware:

 ### Want to install a pre-built firmware?
 Navigate [here](https://docs.omi.me/get_started/Flash_device/)